What is a Medicare Supplement Plans?

 Original Medicare - Part A and Part B

-All U.S. citizens are eligible to receive Original Medicare at 65 years old.
-If you are younger than 65, you might meet all requirements for Medicare if you have: ALS, ESRD (End-Stage Renal Disease) or have received disability income from Social Security for 24 months.
+All U.S. citizens, or permanent residents for at least five continuous years, are eligible to receive Original Medicare at 65 years old.
+If you are younger than 65, you might meet all requirements for Medicare if you have: ALS (Amyotrophic Lateral Sclerosis), ESRD (End-Stage Renal Disease) or have received disability income from Social Security for 24 months.

-Only being enrolled in Medicare Parts A and B leaves you at risk of paying more out of pocket for many common medical bills, such as prescription drugs, specialists, dental care, and hearing aids, just to name a few.
-Take a look below for the products we offer to fill in the gaps.
+Only being enrolled in Medicare Parts A and B leaves you at risk of paying more out of pocket expenses for many common medical bills, such as prescription drugs, specialists, dental care, and hearing aids, just to name a few.
+Take a look below at the plans we offer to fill in gaps you would be left to pay.
+(Keep in mind, you must be enrolled in Medicare in order for supplemental health insurance to take effect.)

 Original Medicare pays for much, but not all, of the cost for covered health care services and supplies.
-Medicare Supplement Insurance policies, sold by private companies, can help pay some of the remaining health care costs for covered services and supplies.
+Medicare Supplement health insurance policies, sold by private insurance companies, can help pay some of the remaining health care costs for covered services and supplies.

 Medicare Part D

 Medicare prescription drug coverage is an optional benefit.
 Medicare offers drug coverage to everyone with Medicare.
-Even if you don’t take prescriptions now, you should consider joining a Medicare drug plan.
+Even if you don’t take prescriptions now, you should consider joining a Medicare prescription drug plan (Part D).

 Medicare Special Needs Plan

-A Special Needs Plan (SNP) provides benefits and services to people with specific diseases or health care needs.
+A Special Needs Plan (SNP) provides benefits and services to people with low income (Medicaid) or certain chronic diseases.
 SNPs tailor their benefits, provider choices, and drug formularies to best meet the specific needs of the groups they serve.